Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="copycharsoverlapped"></a>CSimpleStringT::CopyCharsOverlapped

-Zkopíruje znak nebo znaky do `CSimpleStringT` objektu.
+Zkopíruje znak nebo znaky do objektu `CSimpleStringT`.

 ### <a name="syntax"></a>Syntaxe